-Discrepancies between your actual and requested budget orders
+Discrepancies between actual and requested budget orders

-Discrepancies between your actual and requested budget order can happen if a credit is applied to your budget order after you create it.
+Discrepancies between your actual and requested account budget can happen if a credit is applied to your budget order after you create it.
 That's because your credit becomes part of your actual budget order.
 And once that's used up, all your campaigns will stop and no ads will serve.

 To prevent your ads from stopping, you can create another budget order.
-Or you can add more budget to an existing budget order by clicking the "Edit" link next to the order -- if the order has not reached its end date, that is.
+Or, you can add more budget to an existing budget order by clicking the "Edit" link next to the order – if the order has not reached its end date, that is.

-Let's say you create a budget order for $100,000.
+Let's say that you create an account budget for $100,000.
 You won't be billed for more than $100,000.
-Now, let's say a $1,000 credit is applied to your budget order.
-This means that the actual budget order becomes $101,000.
-This would explain the discrepancy between the actual budget order ($101,000) and the requested budget order ($100,000) that you'll be billed for.
+Now, let's say a $1,000 credit is applied to your account budget.
+This means that the actual budget becomes $101,000.
+This would explain the discrepancy between the actual account budget ($101,000) and the requested account budget ($100,000) that you'll be billed for.

 Monitor your budget's amount and spend during the course of the account.
 This can help make sure that your campaigns don't unexpectedly stop running.